TechTucson/TC2-BBS-mesh/ENHANCEMENT-ADSB.md

       venv\Scripts\activate
       ```
   - 4.3 Modify logger.py
       - As-is the adsb-stats-logger uses a local file which I didn't want to figure out how DUMP1090 generates it.
-DUMP1090
+DUMP1090's --net functionality exposes a JSON file we will use to feed our ADSB logger as mentioned above.
+The logger.py takes that JSON file exposed on your local web server through HTTP and adds data points to an SQLITE Database.
     - 4.3.1 Modify show.py
+      - 4.3.1.1 For our Proof of Concept we are focusing on the latest Aircraft seen to send out the message within BBMesh.
+When we run show.py we'll get data we need.
   - 4.4 Move logger.py and search.py into the Meshtastic folder we have been using.
   - 4.5 Add requirements from adsb-stats-logger for Python over to our main project requirements.txt file